alxliv/ai_bullet/README.md

-# AI Bullet
+# AI Bullet: AI-Powered RAG Chat UI for Project Documentation

-An AI-powered question-answering system specifically designed for the Bullet Physics library.
-This project provides an intelligent assistant that can answer questions about Bullet3 physics engine documentation and source code using Retrieval-Augmented Generation (RAG).
+A versatile Retrieval-Augmented Generation (RAG) chatbot designed to document and answer questions about **any software project** including source files and document collection of various types.
+The [Bullet3 library](https://github.com/bulletphysics/bullet3) was used as a `testbed` - as an example and for a demo.

 ## Project Goals

-AI Bullet aims to make the Bullet Physics library more accessible by providing:
+AI Bullet aims to make your software project more accessible by providing:

-- **Intelligent Documentation Search**: Query Bullet3 documentation using natural language instead of manual searching
+- **Intelligent Documentation Search**: Query all sources and documentation using natural language instead of manual searching
-- **Code Understanding**: Ask questions about Bullet3 C++ source code with context-aware responses
+- **Code Understanding**: Ask questions about your C++ source code with context-aware responses
 - **Comprehensive Knowledge Base**: Combines documentation, source code, and examples into a unified searchable database
 - **Developer Productivity**: Reduce time spent searching through documentation and source code
-- **Learning Support**: Help developers learn Bullet Physics concepts through interactive Q&A
+- **Learning Support**: Help developers to study your code base through interactive Q&A

 The system uses OpenAI's embedding models and ChromaDB for vector storage, enabling semantic search across multiple types of content including PDFs, documentation files, and C++ source code.